Rudra-M123/RudraTV/README.md

 # RudraTV
-Android Application for mobile and android tv
+Simple Android Application for Mobile and Android TV Box